Palacio del Gobernador

 Palacio del Gobernador, on Plaza de Roma, is a modern structure that houses the Intramuros Administration, custodians of the historic...

-This simple but moving memorial honours the approximately 150,000 civilian Manileños who perished in the Battle of Manila.
-A few faded...
+This simple but moving outdoor memorial in a small shady square honours the approximately 150,000 civilian Manileños who perished in the...

 The vast Bahay Tsinoy museum showcases the important role played by the sangley, as the Spanish called the Chinese, in the growth of...